jailln/UDV-server/API_Enhanced_City/INSTALL.md

+# Clone the repository (holding this directory)
+You need to clone this repository with one of the following commands:
+ - as a user: `git clone https://github.com/MEPP-team/UDV-server.git`
+ - as a developer, that is if you have an ssh key: `git clone git@github.com:MEPP-team/UDV-server.git`

+Then you need to connect to directory **API_Extended_Document**: `cd UDV-server/API_Extended_Document`

+*Note: In windows `/` is replaced by `\`*

 # Install using docker
-Modify the .env file to match this configuration:
+Modify the [.env](.env) file to match this configuration:

 ````
 # database configuration